gocd/docs.go.cd/content/extension_points/package_repository_extension.md

 #### Package Definition

 A package material plugin also lets you define packages at the time of pipeline material configuration (Admin \> Material \>Add Material \> Package).
-Here is what it looks like for defining RPM packages with the bundled yum plugin.
+Here is what it looks like for defining RPM packages with the Yum plugin.
 The package name is not used by the package material plugin - it is used by Go to construct the material name.
 Two packages in a repository cannot have the same name.
 Use the check package button to ensure that the package definition does indeed resolve to the package you are looking for.

 ![](../images/yum-pkg.png)